 Douglas had previously told the court that at the time of the shooting he was estranged from his Burmese girlfriend and living in a hotel.
 “I left the table and tried to telephone my ‘wife’ but her phone was turned off.

-Douglas, who was supported by family members from Australia who flew to Chiang Mai for the trial, told the judge the shooting was out of character for him and he had previously not had any trouble with the police in either Australia or Thailand.
+Douglas, who was supported by family members who had travelled from Australia for the trial, told the judge the shooting was out of character for him and he had previously not had any trouble with the police in either Australia or Thailand.
 He submitted a wad of character references from family and friends to support this.

 Chief Justice Chayut Prapakamon asked Douglas how long a sentence he would receive for a similar crime in Australia to which Douglas replied, “I’ve lived half my life in Australia and half my life in Thailand.
 I don’t know about Australian sentencing laws.
 I consider myself Thai now, not Australian.”

-Justice Chayut claimed this was insufficient and told Douglas “Thai law states that for murder the penalty is death, or between 15 and 25 years imprisonment.
+Justice Chayut claimed this was insufficient and told Douglas that “Thai law states that for murder the penalty is death, or between 15 and 25 years imprisonment”.

-When Justice Chayut asked for a sentencing recommendation from Provincial Public Prosecutor Sonthaya Kruewate, the reply was, “four years.”
+However, when Justice Chayut asked for a sentencing recommendation from Provincial Public Prosecutor, Sonthaya Kruewate, the reply was, “four years”.

 A woman who claimed she had been the girlfriend of Mr Poretsky and had known him several months earlier told the court in unsworn testimony that Mr Poretsky had planned to build a house for her and now she was left with a debt and couldn’t pay for building the house.